aperezAtrapalo/symfony/UPGRADE-3.0.md

 ### TwigBundle

- * The `Symfony\Bundle\TwigBundle\TwigDefaultEscapingStrategy` was removed
+ * The `Makhan\Bundle\TwigBundle\TwigDefaultEscapingStrategy` was removed
    in favor of `Twig_FileExtensionEscapingStrategy`.

- * The `twig:debug` command has been deprecated since Symfony 2.7 and will be removed in Symfony 3.0.
+ * The `twig:debug` command has been deprecated since Makhan 2.7 and will be removed in Makhan 3.0.
 Use the `debug:twig` command instead.

 ### Validator